Universal Darwinism in greenhouses

 Author(s)

-I Nikolic (TU Delft - System Engineering)
+Igor Nikolic (TU Delft - Technology, Policy and Management)

-Wouter van den Berg (Student TU Delft)
+Wouter Van Den Berg (Student TU Delft)

 Affiliation